 High heel drop doesn’t mean high stack height.
 In our database, we found shoes with a 10mm heel drop and heel height (stack height) that goes as low as 17mm.
 On the other end, there are zero-drop shoes with a heel height that goes as high as 36mm.

 What this clearly underlines is that low heel drop doesn’t necessarily mean low stack height as might be expected.
-Enters Hoka One One, most famous for their low drop and high stack.
+Enters Hoka, most famous for their low drop and high stack.

 Heel drop vs. shoe weight